wayne-turner/heat_loss/README.md

   * “If you can only change one thing, what should it be and why?”
   * “At what point do higher R-values show diminishing returns?”
   * “How does infiltration compare to window losses for a leaky vs tight home?”

-### 4. back-of-the-envelope checks
-* Ask students to derive approximate expected changes using the equations:
-  * Example: “If ΔT doubles, what should happen to `Q_total_kWh`?”
-  * Compare their prediction to the model output.

-These activities are designed so that students can focus on interpreting trends and assumptions rather than implementation details, while still having direct access to the underlying equations if needed.